 STEP 2: Validate

-Although the email above is From: “Dennis Hollinger ” <[email protected]>, do not naturally assume that it is from President Hollinger.
+Although the email above appears to be from the correct person, do not naturally assume that it is from the seminary president.
 In many cases, cyber-intruders use a technique known as spoofing to trick the end user with internal-looking forged email addresses.

 Here is a quick and easy way to validate the actual source of the email.